A few weeks ago I wrote that I was looking for a developer to help streamline my site, and now I’m happy to tell you what came out of it.

 Basically, we made the website from scratch.
 It’s simple, but there’s important work done and a lot of cool stuff:

 The main thing, of course, is the meaning.
 I had a simple task: to tell new people clearly and briefly what I do and to whom I can potentially be useful.

 Or educational projects.
-Did you know that I was working on creating a course for DJs, for example?
+Did you know I was working on creating a course for DJs, for example?
 Or that I was doing a master class, and in principle, I’m open to doing more in a similar format?
 Probably didn’t know.
-And that, of course, is my fault, because I didn’t have any proper place where I could talk about it.
+And that, of course, is my fault because I didn’t have any proper place to talk about it.
 And now there is.

 Uniformity and consistency

 I used to have a page about my music on daniellesden.com.
 Then I made a page with a story about me in general, in this domain and a different design.
 Then at different times, I needed to make several more pages, and they all looked different because each page was actually a mini-site with its own style and layout.
 Now it’s all properly uniformed.

 Also, at the top and bottom of all the pages now a common menu and the blog became one of its items.
 Technically, the blog is a separate world, but now it looks a little friendly with the other pages too.

 Now all the pages are finally available in both Russian and English.
 I had two domains before, dsokolovskiy.ru and dsokolovskiy.com, but it wasn’t always obvious, and some pages were only in one language.
 Now it’s more straightforward.